“Aliyar hates processes.” I heard one of my teammates explain to a new hire.

 Peter Drucker and Management by Objective

-Peter Drucker introduced the inclusive, open, consciences and goal oriented management practices that us Millennials adore and advocate.
+Peter Drucker introduced the inclusive, open, consciences and goal-oriented management practices that we Millennials adore and advocate.

 In his book The Practice of Management published in 1954, he popularised his management theory known as Management by Objective or MBO.